KaotoIO/kaoto-backend/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+### Running as a docker container

+There is a nightly dockerized container for the Kaoto backend.
+You can run it with the following command:

+`docker run --rm -d -p 8080:8080 kaotoio/backend`

+## Developing Kaoto

+Developer documentation is on https://kaotoio.github.io/kaoto-backend/

+The API static swagger documentation is on  https://kaotoio.github.io/kaoto-backend/api/

 ### Requirements

 You have to install in your machine